cj-mills/UnityTextureReaderD3D/README.md

+## Demo Project

+A demo project called [UnityTextureReaderD3D_Demo](https://github.com/cj-mills/UnityTextureReaderD3D_Demo) is available to help you get started with using the `UnityTextureReaderD3D` package.
+The demo project demonstrates how to access and read pixel data from Direct3D11 and Direct3D12 textures in Unity.
+To get started, simply clone the demo project, open it in Unity, and follow the instructions provided in the demo project's README.

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue on the repository.